-Whether you're a complete novice and want to start with the basics, can do a little but want to know more, or just need advice we're here to support you.
+You can take advantage of the many valuable resources we have available in the borough .
+Whether you're a complete novice and want to start with the basics, can do a little but want to know more, or just need advice, there is something for everyone.

 Help someone you know get online